 The problem with traditional humidifiers is they can actually cause more harm than they intend to prevent.
-Ultrasonic and vaporizer type humidifiers produce a hot steam or cool mist which can contain bacteria, germs or white calcium dust in the moisture droplets, which can be harmful if inhaled.
+Ultrasonic and vaporizer-type humidifiers produce hot steam or cool mist which can contain bacteria, germs, or white calcium dust in the moisture droplets, which can be harmful if inhaled.

 The Venta Airwasher is the safest and most efficient option when it comes to humidifying dry indoor air.
-By process of Cold Evaporation, the Airwasher never over-humidifies and only emits pure, moisturized air.
-Airborne pollutants as small as 0.3 microns in size are trapped in the unit’s reservoir and do not get released back into your air.
-Backed by over 35 years of German engineering, research and design, the Venta Airwasher is one of the most powerful tools to have in your flu prevention arsenal.
+By process of cold evaporation, the Airwasher never over-humidifies and only emits pure, moisturized air.
+Backed by over 35 years of German engineering, research, and design, the Venta Airwasher is one of the most powerful tools to have in your flu prevention arsenal.

 Over 10,000 doctors worldwide have put their trust in Venta Airwashers by purchasing for their homes or practices.
 California based Dr. David Kay offered his expert advice on why humidification is essential, especially to those living in dry climates:

 “As many people know, humidifiers are very useful in areas with dry air such as California.
 Humidifiers are beneficial for dry sinuses, bloody noses and cracked lips.
 It has even been shows to decrease the risk of catching particular viruses.